pikasTech/pikadoc-en/docs/source/使用 BSP 工程.md

 Therefore, the PikaScript folder in the BSP only contains the package manager **pikaPackage.exe** itself, the **requestment.txt** module description file and the **main.py** sample script three files.

 requestment.txt uses the same module description syntax as general python.
-Running pikaPackage.exe directly can identify request.txt in the current folder and pull the corresponding module.
+Running pikaPackage.exe directly can identify requestment.txt in the current folder and pull the corresponding module.

-Taking request.txt in the bsp of stm32g030 as an example, the pulled modules are:
+Taking requestment.txt in the bsp of stm32g030 as an example, the pulled modules are:

 - Kernel: pikascript-core
 - Standard library: PikaStdLib